 In this phase, we identify our strengths and opportunities.
 We build a trusting community that facilitates sharing and helping.
 It’s the foundation to learn more advanced practices.
 We find these types of tools in many ancient systems of self-development.

 Our Awakening isn’t the goal, and it is the first step in opening our potential.
 There are always higher levels of awareness that we can achieve.

 Second Step – Transforming

-The retreat is important for several reasons.
-It enables uninterrupted sequential training and practice.
-This is the best way to ensure learning.
+It’s a time to share, help others, get healing, and re-charge our spiritual and physical bodies.
+It provides time to ensure learning.
 We learn the techniques in the morning, then practice in the afternoon.
 Troubleshoot and celebrate in the evening.
-This process ensures that the techniques are learned in a way that accommodates everyone’s learning style and abilities to ensure the best outcomes.
+Our process accommodates everyone’s learning style and abilities to ensure the best outcomes.